phetsims/aqua/doc/continuous-testing-management.md

 This process should leave 9 chrome processes (think more like processes per tab, running under potentially one main Chrome process) constantly running tests from the server.

+# Report interface

+The main interface is available at https://bayes.colorado.edu/continuous-testing/aqua/html/continuous-report.html.
+It will send API requests `https://bayes.colorado.edu/aquaserver/*` (which on the server will be mapped to the port 45366, to our running node server process).

+The reports can also be directed to point to any server API with the `?server` query parameter, e.g. `?server=http%3A%2F%2Flocalhost%3A45366` to point to a CT server running locally with the default port.

+There are two ways of running the report interface from any location: `continuous-report.html` (which uses a built form of aqua), and `continuous-unbuilt-report.html` (which loads the aqua interface with modules, and should be used while developing the interface).

+## Updating the interface on bayes

+Notify the team on slack#dev-public

+To move interface changes to bayes, you'll want to go to the aqua directory for CT (`/data/share/phet/continuous-testing/aqua`), pull (since it will not pull aqua during its testing loop), and run `grunt`.
+This will build the interface under `aqua/build` which is used by `continuous-report.html`.

 # Debugging

 Usually, inspect `pm2 logs` to see if something is going on.
 If it's scrolled past an error, you can tail the actual file that the logs stream to.
 Typically it might be a missing repo, a private repo that it can't resolve, or sometimes you'll need to re-clone a repo if there was a history-changing operation.
 (Since bayes is constantly pulling, if someone pushes a history change and then reverts it or something like that, a `git pull` won't work and recloning will be necessary).